 - Identify possible gaps and risks during implementation.

 - Evaluate and adjust in case of any change

-Be open to experiment with testing process changes; sometimes, people are reluctant to change, so let’s try those changes as experiments, and be prepared to drop the change if it doesn’t provide the benefits as expected.
-But, on the other hand, if the process change shows a tiny improvement, we can consider it a permanent practice that should be an easy sell and a great win to our Quality implementation.
+Be open to experimenting with testing process changes; sometimes, people are reluctant to change, so let’s try those changes as experiments, and be prepared to drop the change if it doesn’t provide the benefits as expected.
+But, on the other hand, if the process change shows a tiny improvement, we can consider it a permanent practice that should be an easy sell and a great win to our quality implementation.

-Each team has its context and is expected to do experiments and adapt the Quality process to validate the results of those experiments.
+Each team has its context and is expected to do experiments and adapt the quality process to validate the results of those experiments.

 - Reinforcing Quality

 Simply saying that “Now the whole team is doing the testing” will increase the risk of quality problems if we do not verify and adapt in case of any glitch.
 There are several ways to mitigate this; we can help the team get into the swing of things.
 Still, the whole team should not rely on us indefinitely to test their work or implement a testing tool since our role is to guide them and provide advice related to quality.